Parts of a Car

-Distributor assembly – Part of the ignition system, this is a combination electrical and mechanical device which receives a spark from the ignition coil and sends that spark in correct firing sequence to the engine’s spark plugs, with are located inside the cylinder heads.
+Distributor assembly – Part of the ignition system, this is a combination electrical and mechanical device that receives a spark from the ignition coil and sends that spark incorrect firing sequence to the engine’s spark plugs, with are located inside the cylinder heads.

 Distributor cap – This is a spherical plastic cover that sits over the distributor to protect the inner assembly.
 The spark plug wires coming from the spark plugs are plugged into the top of the cap.